 Mexico's Drug Wars and Reporting the News

-William Booth - Washington Post - @BoothWilliam, Daniel Lund - President, MUND Americas, Andrew Selee - Woodrow Wilson Center / Johns Hopkins University - @SeleeAndrew, Ricardo Pascoe - Workers Revolutionary Party (PRD) - @rpascoep
+William Booth - London Bureau Chief for the Washington Post - @BoothWilliam, Daniel Lund - President, MUND Americas, Andrew Selee - Woodrow Wilson Center / Johns Hopkins University - @SeleeAndrew, Ricardo Pascoe - Workers Revolutionary Party (PRD) - @rpascoep